Dynamical codes for hardware with noisy readouts: Bias-tailoring II: repeating measurements

 \begin{difference} Repeating measurements increases the maximum detector volume of a DCCC, while decreasing its minimum detector volume and minimum measurements per detector.
 Overall, it decreases a DCCC's average detector volume and average number of measurements per detector. \end{difference}

 Intuitively, smaller volumes and fewer measurements per detector are better, so the fact these averages decrease might suggest a general performance improvement.
-On the other hand, the key metric could be the maximum or minimum over all these values.
+However, there is an important trade-off: while the new edge detectors catch measurement errors quickly (with volume 2), data qubit errors can accumulate for longer before being detected.

 \begingroup \endgroup